elena19m/cloud-courses/website/docs/common/kafka/_useful_scripts.md

 :::

 :::note
-If we go on the **Messages** tab, we will see with a high chance that the second message is produces on other partition than the first one.
+If we go on the **Messages** tab, we will see with a high chance that the second message is produced on other partition than the first one.
 That is a result of Kafka's internal routing system.
 Kafka will try to send messages on different partitions to increase the parallelism when we have multiple consumers.
 :::

 ### Updating the number of partitions